Wrose

 Wrose is a village and civil parish in the City of Bradford metropolitan borough of West Yorkshire, England, about three miles north of Bradford city centre, and southeast of Shipley.

+Wrose is in the Windhill and Wrose ward.

 The civil parish population taken at the 2011 Census was 7,518.

 History

 Although the name Wrose was established as a place name within the Manor of Idle by the time of Elizabeth I of England, it is not mentioned in the Poll Tax returns of 1379.

 The name probably existed as a place name for some time before then.

 Rapid house expansion took place in Wrose in the 1930s.

 Many houses dating from the time of Charles II were demolished to make way for these new semi-detached properties.

 Close to the old quarries to the north west of Wrose was the former Wrose Hill brickworks created for the manufacture of bricks and sanitary tubes.

 Geography

 Wrose sits on top of a hillside at a height of around 600 ft above sea level, overlooking the Aire valley and Bradford valley.

 Wrose is surrounded by other areas of Shipley and Bradford such as Windhill, Woodend, West Royd, Idle Moor, Gaisby and Owlet.

 Around the hillside (Carr Hill) can be found the remains of many stone quarries, whose growth exploded in the 19th century as the city of Bradford grew with the wool trade.

 Many of Bradford's fine Yorkshire millstone buildings are built from these resources.

 A quarry at nearby Bolton Woods still operates today.

 The geology of the area is that of mudstones, siltstones, fine sandstones, coal, pipeclay, fireclay and ganister as indicated by exposed rocks in the old quarry—parts of which are in a dangerous state.
+Part of the quarry was turned into a wetland in 2024.